|Artillery and Armoured Fighting Vehicles preserved in the USA: Rhode Island

 (Varnum Museum Photo)

-SBML iron 3-pounder Gun (TBC) of Revolutionary War vintage, mounted on a replica iron carriage, No. 1 of 2 in front of the Armory.
+Cast-iron 3-pounder smoothbore muzzle-loading Gun, Revolutionary War vintage, mounted on a replica iron gun carriage, No. 1 of 2 in front of the Armory.

-SBML iron 3-pounder Gun (TBC) of Revolutionary War vintage, mounted on a replica iron carriage, No. 1 of 2 in front of the Armory.
+Cast-iron 3-pounder smoothbore muzzle-loading Gun, Revolutionary War vintage, mounted on a replica iron gun carriage, No. 2 of 2 in front of the Armory.
 Bore diameter 3-1/4 inches, Trunnion diameter 3-1/8 inches (measurements approximate).
 One cannon has a heavily worn plaque on it.
 Legible portions read - “The Elsha Dyer Cannon, Governor of Rhode Island 1897 - 1900, (next two lines illegible), Gift of Bryant College, Providence, RI April 14th, 1957.”
 Varnum Memorial Armory, Main Street, U.S. Route 1.

-Bronze Coehorn mortar, No. 1 of 2 mounted muzzle down at back of drill floor inside the armory.
+Bronze Coehorn mortar, No. 1 of 2 mounted muzzle down at the back of the drill floor inside the armory.

-Bronze Coehorn mortar, No. 1 of 2 mounted muzzle down at back of drill floor inside the armory.
+Bronze Coehorn mortar, No. 2 of 2 mounted muzzle down at the back of the drill floor inside the armory.
 The mortar on the south side is marked with a faded stencil reading “Ordnance Officer Watervliet Arsenal NY”.
 Varnum Memorial Armory, Main Street, U.S. Route 1.

-3"/50 calibre Naval Gun.
+3-inch/50 calibre Naval Gun.
 This gun stands in front of VFW Post 6342 on School Street.
-Similar to the one in the photo.

 Jamestown, Beavertail State Park, Conanicut Island, Narragansett Bay, Fort Getty